Workspaces actions and use cases¶

 - A template can have the value of an environment variable empty for the researcher to edit later during the workspace creation.

 - A template can consist of an environment with a tool that requests a custom URL.
 This URL field stays empty until the researcher fills it upon creating the workspace

 For collaboration purposes, templates are assigned to a specific project and are shared with all project members by design.

 Create a preemptible workspace¶

 For a better experience, workspaces, as they are built for interactive research, are designed to not be preempted (because the researchers actively interact with GPU resources).
-Thus, non-preemptable workspaces can be only scheduled if the project has a sufficient vacant quota.
-However, if that’s not the case (the project does not have a sufficient vacant quota) and the researcher still needs to create and activate a workspace (if cluster resources are available) he/she can allow the workspace to go over quota, thus be scheduled, but with the cost of preemption without prior notice.
+Thus, non-preemptible workspaces can be only scheduled if the project has a sufficient vacant quota.
+However, if that’s not the case (the project does not have a sufficient vacant quota) and the researcher still needs to create and activate a workspace (if cluster resources are available) he/she can allow the workspace to go over-quota, thus be scheduled, but with the cost of preemption without prior notice.

 You can download the Workspaces table to a CSV file.
 Downloading a CSV can provide a snapshot history of your workspaces over the course of time, and help with compliance tracking.
 All the columns that are selected (displayed) in the table will be downloaded to the file.